 - File a claim for long term disability benefits with your provider

-Here are some of the common medical conditions that can qualify for long term disability payments:
+Here are some of the common medical conditions that can qualify for long term disability benefits:

 - Cancer